 I was in the commercial real estate development business since 1982.
-In 2007, a good friend asked me if I would join the board of an aging non-profit “nursery” daycare ministry that was affiliated with our church.
+In 2007, a good friend asked me if I would join the board of an aging non-profit “nursery” Christian childcare ministry that was affiliated with our church.
 It was located in a historically high-risk neighborhood in Charlotte.
-This facility was challenged by its out-of-date building and dwindling enrollment.
+This childcare facility was challenged by its out-of-date building and dwindling enrollment.
 But was in the way of progress which presented the board with the possibility of swapping its land for a new facility.
-As the economy began to rapidly decline over the next two years, I decided to shelve my real estate development business, and, in ways, I could not have imagined, immerse myself as a board member in the process of learning about high-quality early childhood education.
+As the economy began to rapidly decline over the next two years, I decided to shelve my real estate development business, and, in ways, I could not have imagined, immerse myself as a board member in the process of learning about high-quality Christian childcare and STEAM education.
 Little did I know that this was the beginning of a journey that had to be divinely inspired.

-We are honored if you consider enrolling your child at Providence Preparatory School, and we will do our best to provide your child with the best beginning to their life of learning.
+We are honored if you consider enrolling your child for Christian childcare and STEAM education at Providence Preparatory School in Charlotte, and we will do our best to provide your child with the best beginning to their life of learning.